Capacap/search_engine_demo/README.md

 # Multimodal Search Engine

-A bidirectional semantic search system that enables natural language image retrieval and image-to-text discovery using CLIP (Contrastive Language-Image Pre-training) embeddings.
+A semantic search system that enables bidirectional search between images and text using CLIP embeddings.
+Users can search for images using natural language descriptions or find similar text captions by uploading images.

-## Architecture
+## Overview

-This implementation demonstrates the mathematical elegance of multimodal semantic similarity through normalized vector embeddings projected onto a unit hypersphere, where cosine similarity reduces to efficient dot product operations.
+This project implements a multimodal search engine using OpenAI's CLIP model to create vector embeddings for both images and text.
+The system uses cosine similarity to find semantically related content across modalities.

-### Core Components
+### Key Components

-- **Embedding Generation**: Projects images and text into a unified 512-dimensional semantic manifold using CLIP-ViT-Base-Patch32
+- **Data Processing**: Loads and validates the Flickr8K dataset, generating normalized embeddings for all images and captions
-- **Similarity Computation**: Leverages L2-normalized embeddings for O(n) cosine similarity via matrix operations
+- **Search Engine**: Implements efficient similarity search using dot product operations on normalized embeddings
-- **Deduplication Algorithm**: Ensures unique image results while preserving optimal semantic matches
+- **Web Interface**: Provides an interactive Gradio-based interface for both text-to-image and image-to-text search
-- **Storage Architecture**: HDF5-based compressed storage with metadata preservation and integrity validation
+- **Storage**: Uses compressed HDF5 format for efficient storage and retrieval of embeddings

 ## Features

-### 🔍 Text → Image Search
+### Text to Image Search
-Search through 8,091+ images using natural language queries.
-The system maps textual concepts to visual representations in embedding space.
+Find images that match natural language descriptions.
+The system searches through 8,091 images from the Flickr8K dataset.

-### 🖼️ Image → Text Search
+### Image to Text Search
-Upload images to discover semantically similar captions from the dataset, enabling reverse semantic lookup.
+Upload an image to find semantically similar text descriptions from the dataset.

-### 🎨 Interactive Interface
+### Interactive Web Interface
-Gradio-powered web interface with intuitive tabbed navigation, real-time results, and similarity scoring.
+Browser-based interface with separate tabs for each search mode, configurable result counts, and detailed similarity scores.

 ## Technical Specifications